spencerkmarley/cs612-ai-sys-eval-project/README.md

 3. Upload your model into models/subject <br>
 4. Open utils/config.py and edit the parameters you want <br>
 5. In terminal type python3 main.py <br>
+6. The trigger images are saved in a new folder created based on the model's name <br>
+7. Log files depicting the execution of backdoor searches can be accessed under logs.
+Look out for the datetime stamp in the log titles <br>

 ## <div align="center">Project Directory Structure</div>
 ```